Lemon tree is a rather easy citrus to grow. It looks magnificent, too!

-- Fill the hole in with this mix and press it down.
+- Fill the hole in with the same mix and then water.

-If it freezes in your area, try to grow them in pots with shelter for winter.
+If it freezes in your area, try to grow your lemon tree in pots with shelter for winter.

 Lemon trees can’t survive indoors in winter, so they will need an outside unheated greenhouse, or horticultural fleece if the climate stays mild enough.